NSF SPOT modules clad in Interlock metal roofing at McMurdo Station, Antarctica

-Engineered for Extremes: Interlock Metal Roofing Takes on Antarctica with SPOT MODULE Project
+Engineered for Extremes: Interlock Metal Roofing Takes on Antarctica

-McMurdo Station in Antartica to Amundsen-Scott South Pole Station in Antartica - South Pole Overland Traverse
+The SPOT MODULE Project — McMurdo Station to Amundsen-Scott South Pole Station

-The Challenge: Housing Support for the South Pole Overland Traverse (SPOT)
+The Challenge: Housing Support for the South Pole Overland Traverse (SPoT)

 In the harshest, coldest environment on the planet, even the most straightforward tasks become logistical puzzles.
-The South Pole Overland Traverse Improvement Project (SPOT) was a vital lifeline connecting McMurdo Station, perched on the coast of Antarctica, to the Amundsen–Scott South Pole Station, over 1,000 miles inland.
-This was not just a construction project, but a feat of human ingenuity and endurance.
+The South Pole Overland Traverse is a critical logistics mission operated by the United States Antarctic Program (USAP), connecting McMurdo Station on the coast of Antarctica to the Amundsen–Scott South Pole Station, over 1,000 miles inland.

 These traverses transport fuel, equipment, and essential supplies via tracked vehicles over glacial terrain.
-The round-trip takes a total of two months in isolation, and the crews that complete it need reliable, insulated, and portable structures to rest, work, and survive.
+The round-trip takes two months in isolation, and the crews that complete it need reliable, insulated, portable structures to rest, work, and survive.
+The NSF and USAP set out to design and build six modular structures capable of being towed across the ice, withstanding extreme cold and wind, and sustaining human life in the most remote locations.

 The Vision: Modular Arctic-Ready Design by Yardstick Studio

-“This project is about as atypical as they come,” Yardstick Studio noted.
-“We had to blend mobility, durability, insulation, and modularity into a single cohesive design — and do it with absolute confidence it would survive the Antarctic interior.”
+"This project is about as atypical as they come.
+We had to blend mobility, durability, insulation, and modularity into a single cohesive design — and do it with absolute confidence it would survive the Antarctic interior."

-The Material: Interlock Metal Roofing—Built for Earth's Final Frontier
+The Material: Interlock Metal Roofing — Built for Earth's Final Frontier

-Interlock Diamond Aluminum Roofing Shingles (Used as Siding)
+Interlock Diamond Aluminum Shingles (Used as Siding)

-• Finish: Black, heat-diffusing fluoropolymer coating
+• Finish: black, heat-diffusing fluoropolymer coating

-• Benefits: Corrosion-resistant, fade-proof, lightweight, and low-maintenance
+• Benefits: corrosion-resistant, fade-proof, lightweight, low-maintenance

-• Bonus: Panels interlock to form a weather-tight barrier against snow and ice
+• Bonus: panels interlock to form a weather-tight barrier against snow and ice

 Interlock Standing Seam Aluminum Panels (Used as Roofing)

-On the roof, Interlock’s black aluminum Standing Seam panels were the obvious choice, offering unparalleled performance in high-snow, high-wind environments.
+On the roof, Interlock's black aluminum Standing Seam panels were the obvious choice, offering unparalleled performance in high-snow, high-wind environments:

 • Hidden fastener system ensures clean lines and no exposed screws